 “Oh yeah,” Cason said as he snapped his fingers.
 “I remember you telling me about all that.
 Didn’t you get credit for all that?”

 “Yes, I did,” Javier said with a smile.
 “It’s him and that other T’rintar ambassador that is having a kid right now.
 Kane told me that what I made helped out.
 He helped put out a recommendation to the chain of command for my actions.
-There is some discussion about them…..bumping up my paygrade soon.”
+There's some discussion about them…..bumping up my paygrade soon.”

-“They are thinking of promoting you?”
+“They're thinking of promoting you?”

 Cason pointed his spoon at Javier.
 “Make sure you give little reminders during the chain of command meeting today.
 Somebody will listen.
 It doesn’t have to be anything big, but give them that tiny little reminder, and somebody will make sure that you get promoted for your actions.
-Eventually, you will have the two silver bars that I have.”
+Eventually, you'll have the two silver bars that I have.”

 “Thanks,” Javier nodded.
 “How many times do you remind me that you outrank me?”